vulcanize/eth-header-sync/README.md

 ### Configuring a synced Ethereum node
-- To use a local Ethereum node, copy `environments/public.toml.example` to `environments/public.toml` and update the `ipcPath` in the config file.
+- To use a local Ethereum node, copy `environments/public.toml.example` to `environments/public.toml` and update the `rpcPath` in the config file.
-  - `ipcPath` should match the local node's IPC filepath:
+  - `rpcPath` should match the local node's IPC filepath:
       - For Geth:
         - The IPC file is called `geth.ipc`.
         - The geth IPC file path is printed to the console when you start geth.